Rui Borges Tactics At Sporting CP 2025/2026: A Structured System Driving A UEFA Champions League Run – Tactical Analysis

 High Build-Up

-In the high build-up phase, Sporting typically organise with a back three created by one of the midfielders dropping into the defensive line.
+In the high build-up phase, Rui Borges tactics typically organise with a back three created by one of the midfielders dropping into the defensive line.

 This adjustment can occur in different ways.